Paris Opéra Ballet Overview

 Laura Hecquet, a prominent étoile dancer, recently retired, marking the end of an illustrious career.
 Her retirement on October 10, 2024, was significant for the company and its fans.
 Hecquet’s exceptional talent and contributions to the ballet have left an indelible mark on the company’s history.

-Her farewell performance was a fitting tribute to her career, celebrating her achievements and the impact she created and has had on the Paris Opéra Ballet.
+Her farewell performance was a fitting tribute to her career.
+It celebrated her achievements and her impact on the Paris Opéra Ballet.
 It was a night of reflection and celebration, honoring one of the company’s brightest stars.

 New Premiers Danseurs